slugbyte/config/README.md

 ## My Favorite Open Source Tools
-A list of some of my favorite CLI tools for boosting programming workflow in the command line.
+A list of some of my favorite command line tools for enhancing programming workflow and enjoyment 😋
 * [aria2c](https://aria2.github.io/) - An ultra-fast download utility with support for HTTP(S), FTP, SFTP, BitTorrent, and Metalink
 * [bat](https://github.com/sharkdp/bat) - a cat clone with syntax highlighting
 * [commacd](https://github.com/shyiko/commacd) - a faster way to move around in bash
+* [eureka](https://github.com/simeg/eureka) - an idea log with managed by git
+* [espanso](https://espanso.org/) - a cross plantform text expander written in rust
 * [exa](https://the.exa.website) - A modern ls with git awareness and color code files based on regex :)
 * [figlet](http://www.figlet.org/) - A program for makin large letters out of text
 * [fzf](https://github.com/junegunn/fzf) - A command-line fuzzy finder